How to Keep Love Alive Long After “I Do”!

 Try Something New

 Trying something new together as a couple should be a routine practice.
-It keeps the dull, monotonous routine at bay and builds trust in the relationship.
+It keeps the dull, monotonous routine at bay and keeps love alive, builds trust in the relationship.
 Aim to add an activity that’s fun and out of your comfort zone to your calendar at least once a month.
 It doesn’t have to be anything extreme, like skydiving, but that’s certainly an option too!
 It could be something simple like an Italian cooking class, tennis lessons, taking a trip somewhere you have never been or trying an arcade game you’ve never played together.

 Ask About Their Day